nezaj/web-bitelog/src/data/notes.md

 I’m also starting creatine this week.
 Will skip loading phase and just take 2.5G daily, I should be fully saturated by mid March.
 Will be curious to see effects over next 4 weeks

+### 2/06/2022

+Weight: Ate excess calories at night Wednesday onwards and avoided the scale.
+Not sure where I’m at right now, but would guess ~150 again

+Nutrition: Lots of excess calories this week.

+On one hand there was little sugar and energy wise felt great with workouts.

+On the other hand I think I overdid it.
+5 days in a row of ~3k calories because of eating at night.
+Will reel this in

+Exercise: Awesome.
+First full week of 5x BJJ and 3x Judo

+Energy: Wayyyy better than last week!
+Likely due to better sleep

+Sleep: A little better!
+Still on the lower side

+Stress: Pretty low

+Overall: Energy wise felt better.
+Calorie wise overdid it.
+Also ate out more this week due to working outside of the house.
+Will keep an eye on this

+Goals:

+* Let’s curb the late night eating
+* 4x BJJ + 2x Judo

 ### 1/30/2022

 Weight: I avoided the scale after Thursday so no idea where I’m at right now.
 I definitely dislike weighing myself after big calorie days!